 In preparing the financial statements of the Company, transactions in currencies other than the Company's functional currency ("foreign currencies") are recorded in the functional currency using the exchange rates prevailing at the dates of transactions.
-At each statement of financial position date, monetary items denominated in foreign currencies are translated at the rates prevailing at the statement of financial position date.
+At each reporting date, monetary items denominated in foreign currencies are translated at the rates prevailing at the reporting date.
 Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing on the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not translated.
-Exchange differences arising on the settlement of monetary items and translation of monetary items are included in the income statement.
+Exchange differences arising on the settlement of monetary items and translation of monetary items are included in the income statements.
+Exchange differences on items such as equity investments classified as Fair Value Through Other Comprehensive Income ("FVOCI") financial assets are included in the fair value reserve in equity.

-The principal exchange rate for every unit of Singapore Dollar ruling at the statement of financial position date is RM3.04 (2019: RM3.04).
+The principal exchange rate for every unit of Singapore Dollar ruling at the statement of financial position date is RM3.09 (2020: RM3.04).